 Such priorities make sense, coming from the untamed man who partially accredited LSD to his life successes, had a history of arrests, and even had a daughter whom he rejected on the grounds that “28% of the male population of the United States could be the father,” as he himself put it.
 That wasn’t the only colorful quote produced by the perplexing magnate, though—he had many more, three of which we’ve decoded the meanings of.
-Here are the three wildest Steve Jobs quotes (in our opinion!) and what they mean.
+From graduation quotes to quotes in an Apple conference room, here are the three wildest Steve Jobs quotes (in our opinion!) and what they mean.

 1. There’s no sex in the products!